^

 Who to contact?

-Immediate treatment of hypoglycemia involves providing glucose.
-Patients who are able to consume food can drink juices, sweet water, glucose solutions; eat sweets or other sweets; chew tableted glucose with the development of symptoms.
-Newborns and young children may be given an intravenous infusion of 10% dextrose solution at a dose of 2-5 mg / kg bolus.
-Adults and older children who can not drink or eat glucagon 0.5 (<20 kg) or 1 mg subcutaneously or intramuscularly or 50% dextrose solution 50-100 ml intravenously bolus, with or without continued administration of 5-10% a solution of dextrose in an amount sufficient to stop the symptoms.
-The effectiveness of glucagon administration depends on glycogen stores in the liver; glucagon does not have a big effect on plasma glucose in patients who are starving, or with a prolonged period of hypoglycemia.
+Immediate treatment of hypoglycemia includes provision of glucose.
+Patients who are able to eat may drink juices, sugar water, or glucose solutions; eat candy or other sweets; or chew glucose tablets if symptoms develop.
+Infants and young children may be given 10% dextrose solution by intravenous infusion at a rate of 2-5 mg/kg bolus.
+Adults and older children who are unable to drink or eat may be given glucagon 0.5 (< 20 kg) or 1 mg subcutaneously or intramuscularly or 50% dextrose solution 50-100 ml intravenously by bolus, with or without ongoing infusion of 5-10% dextrose solution in an amount sufficient to relieve symptoms.
+The effectiveness of glucagon administration depends on the glycogen stores in the liver; Glucagon has little effect on plasma glucose levels in fasting patients or during prolonged periods of hypoglycemia.

-It is also necessary to treat the initial causes of hypoglycemia.
-Tumor of islet and neostrovkovyh cells must first be localized, and then removed by enucleation or partial pancreatectomy; about 6% of relapses occur within 10 years.
-Diazoxide and octreotide can be used to control symptoms while the patient is preparing for surgery, or when the surgery is refused or impossible.
-The diagnosis of islet cell hypertrophy is most often an exception, when an islet cell tumor was searched, but it was not detected.
-Taking medications that cause a condition such as hypoglycemia, as well as alcohol, should be discontinued.
-It is also necessary to treat hereditary and endocrine disorders, hepatic, renal and heart failure, sepsis and shock.
+Underlying causes of hypoglycemia should also be treated.
+Islet and nonislet cell tumors should first be localized and then removed by enucleation or partial pancreatectomy; there is a 10-year recurrence rate of about 6%.
+Diazoxide and octreotide can be used to control symptoms while the patient is being prepared for surgery or when surgery is refused or impossible.
+The diagnosis of islet cell hypertrophy is most often made by exclusion, when an islet cell tumor has been sought but is not found.
+Drugs that cause hypoglycemia and alcohol should be stopped.
+Hereditary and endocrine disorders, liver, kidney, and heart failure, sepsis, and shock should also be treated.